tftp-go-team/hooktftp/README.md

   - `type`: Type of the hook
     - `file`: Get response from file system
-    - `url`: Get reponse from a HTTP server
+    - `http`: Get reponse from a HTTP server
     - `shell`: Get response from external application
   - `regexp`: Regexp matcher.
     - Hook is executed when this regexp matches the requested path.